Reducing Food Waste Through Improved Cold Chain Management

 Refining Distribution: Micro Fulfillment Closer to Consumers

-Typically, food distribution depends greatly on a network of distribution centers, docks, and trucks to facilitate the transportation of food items from place to place until they finally arrive at grocery outlets or are delivered to consumers.
+Typically, food distribution depends heavily on a network of distribution centers, docks, and trucks to transport food items from place to place until they reach grocery outlets or are delivered to consumers.

 Different foods require varying ideal conditions.
-With the large-scale refrigeration centers being generalized, it's inevitable that some of the food goes bad while in transit.
+With large-scale refrigeration centers being used, it's inevitable that some food goes bad in transit.

 Further complicating the issue is the distance between these centers and the final destination.